bridgetownrb/bridgetown/bridgetown-website/src/_docs/frontend-assets.md

 The starting place for CSS code lives at `frontend/styles/index.scss`.

-Importing common CSS frameworks such as Bootstrap, Foundation, Bulma, Tailwind, and so forth is often as easy as running:
+Importing common CSS frameworks such as Bootstrap, Foundation, Bulma and so forth is often as easy as running:

 ```shell
 $ yarn add name-of-css-framework